-Doing this is never easy, we still struggle everyday.
-But what we have found is that increasing our insight has increased our ability to authentically empathise and this has enhanced our ability to offer William the responses and environment that he needs and deserves.
-Porges’s Theory of Neuroception has also helped us to consider in more detail; the conditions we need to ensure William has beyond the home environment too, in particular the essential and non negotiable conditions that he will need in his individualised education plan.
+Polyvagal Theory and a deeper understanding of Neuroception, through a neurodivegent lens, has also helped us to consider in more detail; the conditions we need to ensure William has beyond the home environment too.
+In particular, the essential and non negotiable conditions that he will need in his individualised education plan.

 “With that knowledge, we need to structure settings to remove sensory cues that trigger a neuroception of danger and life threat.
 The removal of low frequency sounds would be a good start (as well as) creat(ing) “safe zones” that trigger through neuroception a physiological state of safety” (Porges, 2017)

 Understanding and applying the principles of Porges’s work to Educational and Clinical settings, in relation to PDA, could help shape crucial support and accommodations for this vulnerable group.
-There are exciting, empowering and hopeful messages within Porges’s work and it has great utility in terms of understanding the requisite conditions required for PDAers to feel safe enough to thrive.
+There are exciting, empowering and hopeful messages within Porges’s work and it has great utility in terms of understanding the requisite conditions required for PDA individuals to feel safe enough to thrive.

-Bracha, S. Williams, A. E. & Bracha, A. S. “Does ‘Fight or Flight’ Need Updating?”
-Psychosomatics 45, No. 5 (2004)
+Bracha, S. Williams, A. E. & Bracha, A. S. (2004).
+“Does ‘Fight or Flight’ Need Updating?”
+Psychosomatics 45, No. 5

-Kozlowska, K. Walker, P. & Carrive, M. “Fear and the Defense Cascade: Clinical Implications and Management.”
+Kozlowska, K. Walker, P. & Carrive, M. (2015).
+“Fear and the Defense Cascade: Clinical Implications and Management.”
 Harv Rev Psychiatry.
-23, no. 4 (2015) 263–287
+23, no. 4, 263–287.

-Newbold, Y. The Special Parents Handbook.
-Amity Books, 2014
+Newbold, Y. (2014).
+The Special Parents Handbook.
+Amity Books.

-Newson, E. (1990) Pathological Demand Avoidance Syndrome: Mapping a New Entity Related to Autism?
-Inaugural lecture, University of Nottingham
+Newson, E. (1990).
+“Pathological Demand Avoidance Syndrome: Mapping a New Entity Related to Autism?”
+Inaugural lecture, University of Nottingham.

-Porges, Stephen W. “Neuroception: A Subconscious System for Detecting Threats and Safety.”
-ZERO TO THREE 24, no. 5 (2004) 19-24
+Porges, Stephen W. (2004).
+“Neuroception: A Subconscious System for Detecting Threats and Safety.”
+ZERO TO THREE 24, no. 5 19-24